 After surgery, we send patients to the port or airport by private taxi, which has partition.

+The most of our hospital staff are vaccinated.
 No Covid patients or staff have been identified at our hospital so far.

 We take the situation very seriously – no staff member is allowed to come to work if there are any symptoms of illness or known contact with a Covid positive.

-At the moment, it is only possible to come to Estonia without quarantine from countries that are on the so-called Green List, restrictions apply to others
+Its also possible to come to Estonia without quarantine from countries that are on the so-called Green List, restrictions apply to others

 An updated list of risk countries is published by the Ministry of Foreign Affairs every Friday and comes into force on Monday of the following week.
 Please see up-to-date information below: https://vm.ee/en/information-countries-and-self-isolation-requirements-passengers#EU%20+%20Schengen